Dual Diagnosis Treatment Brookings, OR

 Dual Solutions Continuum Of Care - 54.7 miles from Brookings, OR

-Dual Solutions Continuum Of Care is a dual diagnosis treatment center in Grants Pass, OR that offers treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as schizophrenia.
+Dual Solutions Continuum Of Care is a dual diagnosis treatment center in Grants Pass, OR that provides treatment for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as antisocial personality disorder.

 Address: 320 SW Ramsey Avenue, Grants Pass, OR 97527 in Josephine County